 Volume 1: The Nature and Purposes of Physical Education

-In the previous blog we explore a paper written more than 25 years ago, but which predicted the death of physical education as a curriculum subject.
+Previously I explore a paper written more than 25 years ago, but which predicted the death of physical education as a curriculum subject.
 In his ‘retrospective’ piece Hoffman (1987/2012) used educational debates from the 70s and 80s as indicators of the subject’s demise in the year 2020.
 The discussion on Twitter and the blog suggested that while Hoffman had a knack for predicting a believable future, progress had been made and we were not as close to extinction as he might have thought.
 Indeed the development of, and engagement with, social media, emails, blogs, podcasts etc had vastly increased the interconnectivity of the world and the physical education community.
 Yet we are not out of the woods now.
 There was enough concern to suggest that we need to be the strongest advocates for our subject, because if we aren’t going to modernise the subject and update its ‘report card’ then Hoffman might still be proven right.

-In this week’s blog we explore the highly contested policy space in schools; most particularly the politicization of physical education and school sport.
+In this week’s blog I explore the highly contested policy space in schools; most particularly the politicization of physical education and school sport.
 Using the emergence of Specialist Sports Colleges (SSCs) in England and Wales in the latter part of the 20th Century as his backdrop, Barrie Houlihan explores the key players in and around school sport, and examines their agendas.
 He suggests that schools are unmoderated places where almost anyone with enough legitimate status can stake a claim or have an influence.
 Houlihan was particularly interested in the idea that while school sport was a target for many organisations the outcome wasn’t always (or often) to the betterment of schools sport itself.

 Houlihan, B. (2000/2012).
 Sporting excellence, schools and sports development: Politics of crowded policy spaces.
 In D. Kirk (ed.)
 Physical Education. (pp. 148-171) London: Routledge.